kulishsasha54922-cyber/Power-consumption-analysis/README.md

 ### Strong summer seasonality

-The clearest pattern is the rise in electricity use during the summer.
-Average total consumption goes from about 66.6k in March to 88.2k in July, which is the highest monthly result.
-July is roughly 38.3% higher than December (63.8k), the lowest month in the dataset.
+The clearest pattern is the increase in electricity consumption during the summer.
+Average total consumption rises from around 66.6k in March to 88.2k in July, which is the highest monthly level.
+December has the lowest average consumption at around 63.8k.

-What stood out to me was how quickly the change happens: consumption rises by 16.5% between June and July, stays high in August, and then drops by 20.1% in September.
+What stands out is how quickly consumption changes around the summer peak.
+It increases noticeably from June to July, remains high in August, and then drops again in September.

 ![Average total power consumption by month](assets/monthly-consumption.png)